Proteusiq/luga/README.md

 ```

 ### Usage:
-Note: First usage downloads the model for you.
-This is done only once.
+⚠️ Note: The first usage downloads the model for you.
+It will take a bit longer to import on first usage.
+It is done only once.

 ```python
 from luga import language